-All Northland students must complete a senior capstone or senior thesis that demonstrates the composite knowledge and skills that they have acquired and developed through their collegiate studies.
+A senior capstone experience or course demonstrates the composite knowledge and skills that they have acquired and developed through their collegiate studies.
 To fulfill this requirement, students work with faculty in their major fields of study (or take a multi-disciplinary approach) to design a project that reflects senior-level work.
 Projects vary across disciplines and may include in-depth research or writing and presenting a paper similar to a graduate-level thesis.
 Public presentations in all disciplines are encouraged so students can share their knowledge with others.